tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_switching_to_docs_as_code.md

 The config files on the right overwrite the config files on the left.
 It works quite well.

-Also, although at the time I grumbled about having to consolidate all content into two repos, I realized it was the right decision.
+Also, although at the time I grumbled about having to consolidate all content into two repos, as the engineers required, I eventually came to agree with the engineers' decision.
 Recognizing this, my respect and trust in the engineering team's judgment grew considerably.
 In the future, I started to treat the engineers' recommendations and advice about various processes with much more respect.
 I didn't assume they misunderstood our authoring needs and requirements so much, and instead followed their direction more readily.

 ## Ensuring everyone builds with the same version of Jekyll